-Once assembled, this dip can be stored in the refrigerator for three to five days, depending on the freshness of the chicken used.
+Once assembled, this dip can be stored in the refrigerator for up to two days, depending on the freshness of the chicken used.
 When ready to bake, let the dip warm up on the counter for about 30 minutes, then bake per the recipe instructions.

 Can you freeze buffalo chicken dip?

 Once prepared and cooled, buffalo chicken dip can be stored in a sealable container or freezer bag for up to one to three months.